wizzie-io/wizzie-io.github.io/pages/wdp/1.0.X/wizz-in/workflow_package.md

 ### DELETE

-Remove all current stack resources to this organization.
+Removes every current stack resource of this organization.

 {% include warning.html content="When you `DELETE` the current workflow, you remove all stack resource to this organization.
 Maybe, remove live data, indexers, configurations!" %}